Lookahead-Based Labeling for Learning an Improved ADP Policy

 1. Reconstruct the exact state \(S_t\) used in the baseline.

-\[ \text{take\_current\_trip}_i = \begin{cases} 1 \text{ ("Y")} & \text{if trip } i \text{ is at least as good as any alternative} \\ 0 \text{ ("N")} & \text{if there exists at least one strictly better trip} \end{cases} \]
+\[ \text{take\_current\_trip}_i = \begin{cases} 1 \text{ ("Y")} & \text{if } \text{perf}_i > Q_{0.75}(\{\text{perf}_j \mid j \in \mathcal{C}_t\}) \\ 0 \text{ ("N")} & \text{if } \text{perf}_i \le Q_{0.75}(\{\text{perf}_j \mid j \in \mathcal{C}_t\}) \end{cases} \]

 This process is lookahead-based labeling via historical simulation.
 It is the standard offline technique in Approximate Dynamic Programming when perfect future information is unavailable.
-The resulting 24 % “reject” rate is exactly what we expect under a 15-minute horizon.
-These labels will later be used to train any classifier \(\hat{p}_t = \Pr(\text{take\_current\_trip}=1 \mid S_t)\), turning the policy into a tunable threshold rule \(\tau\).
+These labels will later be used to train a classifier \(\hat{p}_t = \Pr(\text{take\_current\_trip}=1 \mid S_t)\), turning the policy into a tunable threshold rule \(\tau\).

 Loading packages and boards